-Rules 66.7(a) and (b), 17.1(c) and (d)
+Rules 66.7(a), (b), 17.1(c), (d)

-If the examiner needs a copy of the priority document (see paragraph 6.06), the copy is supplied on request by the International Bureau, unless the International Bureau has not yet received the priority document (see paragraph 6.12), in which event the examiner may invite the applicant himself to furnish such a copy.
+If the examiner needs a copy of the priority document (see paragraph 6.06), the copy is supplied on request by the International Bureau, unless the International Bureau has not yet received the priority document (see paragraph 6.12),.
 If the priority document is not in the language, or one of the languages (if more than one) of the relevant Authority, the examiner may invite the applicant using Form PCT/IPEA/414 to furnish a translation of the priority document within two months of the invitation.
 In the meantime, any written opinion established while there is still time to furnish the priority document or translation thereof may proceed as if the priority had been validly claimed (see also paragraphs 11.05, 17.26 and 18.16); however, if the necessary priority document or its translation is not timely furnished, any further written opinion or the international preliminary examination report may be established as if the priority had not been claimed.
 No designated Office may disregard the priority claim before giving the applicant an opportunity to furnish the priority document within a time limit which is reasonable under the circumstances.
 Furthermore, no designated Office may disregard the priority claim if the priority document is available to it from a digital library in accordance with the Administrative Instructions.

 Classification of International Applications